 - aims and objectives - what's the difference?

-- writing the thesis
+- writing a bio-note

-- academic writing
+- academic writing knowhow - setting the scene

 - connecting chapters/chapter introductions

 - use a structured abstract to help write and revise

 - explaining and justifying the use of theory via a sentence skeleton

 - recycling your thesis text - is it self plagiarism?